You Earned a Ticket!

 In the 2010's, the national Data Quality Campaign (DQC) regularly evaluated state-level education data systems.
 In 2012, it awarded California a low rating for the quality of its education data.
 The following year, California "addressed" this low ranking... by declining to participate in the survey.
 Then-Governor Jerry Brown, a declared skeptic of the value of education data systems, consistently opposed, blocked, or defunded many efforts to build or improve the quality and availability of education data, preferring to leave the matter to individual school districts.

 In 2021, Governor Newsom signed a bill into law to create a new education data collection system for California.
 This data system, poetically named P-20W, brings together data from early childhood, K-12, postsecondary, and the workforce (thus the W), all to better inform educators, parents, and students.
 This legislation builds off the Cradle-to-Career Data Systems Act, which had set out requirements for the creation of a new statewide data collection system.
 These pieces of legislation are important because they are making data more accessible as well as making it easier for students and families to plan the road to college and beyond.
+Implementation started in 2024.

 The potential usefulness of education data systems is enormous — not just for analysis at the state level, but for practical use in the operation of schools and districts.
 Education data systems can enable students, parents, teachers, and school leaders to see assignments, get access to course materials, view grades, collect feedback and improve communication.
 Attendance systems connected to community services can help support attendance.
 Data systems can support research, shedding light on the effectiveness of educational materials.
 Data can help to identify extraordinary schools, teachers, and programs.
 But only if the systems are set up to collect and connect.

 As described in Lesson 6.6, teachers and schools have become increasingly reliant on Learning Management Systems (LMS).
 These digital systems help teachers and students communicate about assignments, deadlines, and coursework.
 The most popular LMS, Google Classroom, is a free service, but it has many competitors.
-During the Covid-19 pandemic, LMS usage grew quickly.
-It is inconvenient for students and teachers to have to use multiple systems, so there is natural pressure for schools and districts to coordinate their choices.
+During the COVID-19 pandemic, LMS usage grew quickly.
+It is inconvenient for students and teachers to use multiple systems, so there is natural pressure for schools and districts to coordinate their choices.

 GreatSchools.org provided a State-by-State Assessment of Educational Data Transparency in 2019 by compiling research and data into one report.
 California's overall score was 1.7 (out of four) because of the large amounts of unavailable and nonexistent data on student growth and college enrollment, persistence, and remediation.